RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 consists of all work which must be done to stop the currently executing thread on a processor and hand over this processor to an heir thread.

-On SMP systems, scheduling decisions on one processor must be propagated to other processors through inter-processor interrupts.
-So, a thread dispatch which must be carried out on another processor happens not instantaneous.
-Thus several thread dispatch requests might be in the air and it is possible that some of them may be out of date before the corresponding processor has time to deal with them.
+In SMP systems, scheduling decisions on one processor must be propagated to other processors through inter-processor interrupts.
+A thread dispatch which must be carried out on another processor does not happen instantaneously.
+Thus, several thread dispatch requests might be in the air and it is possible that some of them may be out of date before the corresponding processor has time to deal with them.
 The thread dispatch mechanism uses three per-processor variables,

 - the executing thread,

 - the heir thread, and

-- an boolean flag indicating if a thread dispatch is necessary or not.
+- a boolean flag indicating if a thread dispatch is necessary or not.

-Updates of the heir thread and the thread dispatch necessary indicator are synchronized via explicit memory barriers without the use of locks.
-A thread can be an heir thread on at most one processor in the system.
+Updates of the heir thread are done via a normal store operation.
+The thread dispatch necessary indicator of another processor is set as a side-effect of an inter-processor interrupt.
+So, this change notification works without the use of locks.
 The thread context is protected by a TTAS lock embedded in the context to ensure that it is used on at most one processor at a time.
-The thread post-switch actions use a per-processor lock.
-This implementation turned out to be quite efficient and no lock contention was observed in the test suite.
+Normally, only thread-specific or per-processor locks are used during a thread dispatch.
+This implementation turned out to be quite efficient and no lock contention was observed in the testsuite.
+The heavy-weight thread dispatch sequence is only entered in case the thread dispatch indicator is set.

-The current implementation of thread dispatching has some implications with respect to the interrupt latency.
-It is crucial to preserve the system invariant that a thread can execute on at most one processor in the system at a time.
-This is accomplished with a boolean indicator in the thread context.
-The processor architecture specific context switch code will mark that a thread context is no longer executing and waits that the heir context stopped execution before it restores the heir context and resumes execution of the heir thread (the boolean indicator is basically a TTAS lock).
-So, there is one point in time in which a processor is without a thread.
-This is essential to avoid cyclic dependencies in case multiple threads migrate at once.
-Otherwise some supervising entity is necessary to prevent deadlocks.
-Such a global supervisor would lead to scalability problems so this approach is not used.
-Currently the context switch is performed with interrupts disabled.
-Thus in case the heir thread is currently executing on another processor, the time of disabled interrupts is prolonged since one processor has to wait for another processor to make progress.

-It is difficult to avoid this issue with the interrupt latency since interrupts normally store the context of the interrupted thread on its stack.
-In case a thread is marked as not executing, we must not use its thread stack to store such an interrupt context.
-We cannot use the heir stack before it stopped execution on another processor.
-If we enable interrupts during this transition, then we have to provide an alternative thread independent stack for interrupts in this time frame.
-This issue needs further investigation.

-The problematic situation occurs in case we have a thread which executes with thread dispatching disabled and should execute on another processor (e.g. it is an heir thread on another processor).
-In this case the interrupts on this other processor are disabled until the thread enables thread dispatching and starts the thread dispatch sequence.
-The scheduler (an exception is the scheduler with thread processor affinity support) tries to avoid such a situation and checks if a new scheduled thread already executes on a processor.
-In case the assigned processor differs from the processor on which the thread already executes and this processor is a member of the processor set managed by this scheduler instance, it will reassign the processors to keep the already executing thread in place.
-Therefore normal scheduler requests will not lead to such a situation.
-Explicit thread migration requests, however, can lead to this situation.
-Explicit thread migrations may occur due to the scheduler helping protocol or explicit scheduler instance changes.
-The situation can also be provoked by interrupts which suspend and resume threads multiple times and produce stale asynchronous thread dispatch requests in the system.
+The context-switch is performed with interrupts enabled.
+During the transition from the executing to the heir thread neither the stack of the executing nor the heir thread must be used during interrupt processing.
+For this purpose a temporary per-processor stack is set up which may be used by the interrupt prologue before the stack is switched to the interrupt stack.

 Operations
 ==========